-Kate McKinnon’s Best Impressions Ever
+Birthday Girl Kate McKinnon's Best Impressions Ever

 Saturday Night Live‘s resident chameleon Kate McKinnon seems to have no limitations when it comes to the art of imitation.

-The actress has impersonated reality TV stars, world leaders and everyone in between, never failing to impress with her expert balance of accuracy and comedic twists.
-Below, 10 of the most memorable personalities she’s taken on so far.
+The Emmy Award-winning actress has impersonated reality TV stars, world leaders and everyone in between, never failing to impress with her expert balance of accuracy and comedic twists.
+Below, 10 of the most memorable personalities she’s taken on so far, in honor of her 38th birthday on Jan.
+6.

 Jeff Sessions

-In a February Saturday Night Live cold open, McKinnon held her own next to Melissa McCarthy’s flawless Sean Spicer impersonation with an uncannily faithful take on Alabama-born Attorney General Jeff Sessions.
-Although it was a brief debut, we’re hopeful that season 42 of SNL will include plenty more Sessions screen time.
+In a Saturday Night Live cold open, McKinnon held her own next to Melissa McCarthy’s flawless Sean Spicer impersonation with an uncannily faithful take on Alabama-born Attorney General Jeff Sessions, a role she played many times over as Sessions held his position.

 McKinnon’s take on the popstar’s sexy underwear commercials with Lara Stone is nothing short of iconic.
 The comedy queen has played Bieber in a number of other SNL sketches, including “Celebrity Jeopardy.”